rontea/theme_2/README.md

 - compile-html
 - watch

-## Gulp Task set
+##### Using gulp-enviroments

-- gulp task --env development
+- gulp task --env development : do not minify js , css and other
-- gulp task --env production
+- gulp task --env production :  minify js , css and other

 #####
  - Usage : gulp default --env development / gulp default --env production